 Despite the rapid growth in the 2010s during which the GDP per capita in Eszak-Magyarorszag has been steadily growing by 5% annually (since 2013), Eszak-Magyarorszag remains one of the least developed regions in the country and in the EU-28.
-Its gross domestic product amounted to €8.8bn in 2016, corresponding to a GDP per capita in purchasing power standards (PPS) of 13,000 PPS per inhabitant (Eurostat, 2018).
+Its gross domestic product amounted to €8.8bn in 2016, corresponding to a GDP per capita in purchasing power standards (PPS) of 13,000 PPS per inhabitant [31].
 Eszak-Magyarorszag is the Hungarian region with the lowest GDP per capita; 21% lower than the national average (16,400 PPS).
 Notably, Central Hungary's (the top-ranking region in the country) GDP per capita was almost 2.5 times higher than those of Eszak-Magyarorszag.
 Industry and manufacturing (the chemical, engineering, automotive and electronics industries) are the main pillars of the regional economy, followed by agriculture and tourism.
 Tourism importance as a driver of regional growth has increased recently as the number of tourist arrivals is on the rise and new tourism facilities are deployed, owing to the outstanding natural and cultural heritage of the region.
 The regional economy is entirely open, and depends on the EU for over 80% of its foreign trade.
 Still, region's stock of foreign direct investment (FDI) is far below the national average: 4.6% of total in 2016.

 The Territorial and Settlement Development Operational Programme outlines country's priorities for sustainable regional development.
 This is a centralised operational programme which covers the budgetary period 2014-2020 and incorporates the territorial development objectives of all regions incl.
 Eszak-Magyarorszag.
-The main priorities of the Operational Programme include: 1) economic development and job creation; 2) improvement of the framework conditions of entrepreneurship (e.g. through improvement of public services, for example health and transport services; development of settlements' infrastructure; elimination of segregation and human resources development); 3) transition to a low-carbon economy; and 4) development of cities' and settlements' include support to the development of industrial parks and incubators, SMEs' market-oriented innovation and to their used in Hungary is produced indigenously (the rest is imported), though coal accounts for only 19.5% of the country's total primary energy supply.
+The main priorities of the Operational Programme include: 1) economic development and job creation; 2) improvement of the framework conditions of entrepreneurship (e.g. through improvement of public services, for example health and transport services; development of settlements' infrastructure; elimination of segregation and human resources development); 3) transition to a low-carbon economy; and 4) development of cities' and settlements' include support to the development of industrial parks and incubators, SMEs' market-oriented innovation and to their investment in technology upgrading.
+Prioritised industries include tourism and food industry and to a certain extent also eco-industries.
+To end with, the main policy priority in Eszak-Magyarorszag is to enhance business innovation through technology upgrading, corporate and university-based knowledge generation, and R&D infrastructure improvement.